chem12346789/deom_mpi/README.md

 ## INSTALL

 You should consider trying [docker](https://www.docker.com/), docker image builder is in /docker folder.
 And note if you are in USTC, a harbor service that contains this image can be provided, you can contact us.
-(DO NOT ask me for docker hub things, too slow for me.
-If your internet condition is good enough, you can do it for me.)
 In the /docker folder, we only provide Dockerfile, you have to download those software and modify version number.

 1. [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)